-SOYBEAN FIELD NOTES Comp lete the field notes on a representative sample of 20 consecutive plants from the sample area used duction has occurred.
+Complete the field notes on a representative sample of 20 consecutive plants from the sample area used for stand reduction if stand reduction has occurred.
 If not, select a representative 20-plant sample.
+See Paragraph 35C for additional information.

-Eler nent/Item Number Standard 30.
+lte em Number/ Element Standard 30.
 Sample Number Match the sample with the same numbered sample used in item 13.
-If more than five samples are needed, use additional pages and number the samples "6", "7", "8", etc. 31.
+If more than five samples are needed, use additional pages and number the samples "6," "7," "8," etc. 31.
 Total (V-Stages for Determinate Soybeans and VC through R3.5 Stage for Indeterminate Soybean only) Total plants (living, dead, missing, and non- emerged) counted in 10 feet of row.
-For broadcast soybeans, count the number of plants in a 3' x 3' sample area.
+For broadcast soybeans, count the number of plants in a $3' \times 3'$ sample area.
 32. Remaining (V-Stages for Determinate Soybeans and VC through R3.5 Stage for Indeterminate Soybean only) Remaining live plants in 10 feet of row.
-For broadcast soybeans, count the number of plants in a 3 ft. x 3 ft. sample area.
+For broadcast soybeans, count the number of plants in a 3 ft. × 3 ft. sample area.
 33. Total Nodes Total number of nodes on the 20-plant sample, determined by multiplying the nodes per plant for the stage at date of damage times 20.
 34. Nodes Cutoff/Broken Over For V stages through R3.5, total number of nodes cutoff and/or broken over on each plant in the sample, entered under appropriate plant number.
 35. % Defoliation Percent defoliation on each plant in the sample.
-(Refer to Fig. 1 on the chart in exhibit 18.Defoliation is counted only in the V9 through R6.5 stages for determinate beans, and the R1 through R6.5 stages for indeterminate beans.
+(Refer to Fig. 1 on the chart in Exhibit 18 .
+Defoliation is counted only in the V9 through R6.5 stages for determinate beans, and the R1 through R6.5 stages for indeterminate beans.
 36. Total (Cutoff and/or Broken Over) Total number of nodes cut off and/or broken over (add item 34 entries together for all 20 plants).
 37. Total (Defoliation) Total defoliation on the 20-plant sample (add item 35 entries together for all 20 plants).
 38. % of Nodes (Cutoff/Broken Over) Percent of nodes cut off (item 36 divided by item 33 rounded to nearest whole percent).
 39. Average Defoliation Percent Average defoliation (item 37 divided by 20 (number of plants sampled), rounded to the nearest whole percent).
-40. % Damage (Cutoff/Broken Over) Percent cutoff/broken over damage (nearest tenth percent) from exhibit 13 (Cutoff/Breakover).
-41. % Damage (Defoliation) Percent defoliation damage (to the nearest tenth percent) from exhibit 14 (Indeterminate Soybean Defoliation Percent of Damage) or exhibit 15 (Determinate Soybean Defoliation Percent of Damage), as appropriate.
+40. % Damage (Cutoff/Broken Over) Percent cutoff/broken over damage (nearest tenth percent) from Exhibit 13 (Cutoff/Breakover).
+41. % Damage (Defoliation) Percent defoliation damage (to the nearest tenth percent) from Exhibit 14 (Indeterminate Soybean Defoliation Percent of Damage) or Exhibit 15 (Determinate Soybean Defoliation Percent of Damage), as appropriate.
 42. Total (Percent Plant Damage) Total percent plant damage (item 40 + item 41), to tenths.
 Transfer this entry to column 22 ("Gross").